Grange Thistle FC: 1930s

 By the late 1920s, Thistle's strength had waned and after finishing bottom of the first division premiership in 1929 the club was facing relegation.
 However, the following season saw one of the code's periodic upheavals in Queensland when Brisbane's leading clubs, with the sole exception of Thistle, decided to break away from the state governing body and form a company to run their affairs.
 Thistle declined to join the breakaway and at a special meeting held on 11 February 1930, it was decided to join the Ipswich and West Moreton Association instead.

 At the start of the 1930 season Thistle moved to its current home Lanham Park which was described in April 1930 as "an open paddock".

 By the end of the 1931 season, however, the club was struggling on and off the field, having finished last in the 10-team Ipswich competition and facing severe challenges during a period of world-wide recession.
 In March, 1932 the Sports Referee reported that although members at the Thistle annual general meeting were determined to continue, the club was in deep financial difficulty, with a credit balance of £1/5 and liabilities of £4/10.
 Poor attendances at Lanham Park meant that only £8/16/4 had been collected during the entire preceding season and travel expenses for regular trips to Ipswich had also depleted the club's resources.
 It was decided to suspend operations because of the club's financial difficulties.
 President H M Herald indicated that the club intended to re-form if the dispute between the Ipswich and Brisbane organizations ended.
-However, this rift was not healed until several years later, by which time the Thistle club had effectively, if not officially, become defunct.
+However, this rift was not healed until several years later, by which time the Thistle club had effectively ceased to function.